Skip to main content

 Written by Alex

-The first week was all about collecting data and learning how different foods affect your glucose.
-Now it’s time to use this data to take the next step on the path to better metabolic health.
+When you first begin using Veri, the primary focus is collecting data and learning how various foods affect your glucose.
+Once you feel comfortable with this, you can begin using this data to take the next step on the path to better metabolic health.

-What does better metabolic health look like?
-Check out our article on understanding your glucose measurements.
+To learn more about what better metabolic health looks like, check out our article on understanding your glucose measurements.

 Visit Your Nutrition tab